Optimal simplices and codes in projective spaces: Algorithms and computational methods

 \subsection{Proof certificates}

 Only the rigorous proof component is needed to verify our main theorems.
 Therefore, for ease of verification, we provide \textsc{PARI/GP} code that gives a self-contained proof of existence for each case.
 We chose \textsc{PARI} because it is freely available and has support for multivariate polynomials and arbitrary-precision rational numbers \cite{P}.
 Our code is relatively simple and straightforward to adapt to other computer algebra systems.
+It covers cases with a range of matrix sizes, and the running times of the individual existence proofs vary widely.
+We have been able to complete the full verification in less than a day on a 2015 personal computer.

 The existence proofs rely on Theorem~\ref{thm:implicit} via Corollary~\ref{cor:polybounds}.
 In particular, we use the $\ell_\infty$ norm on the domain and codomain and we apply Lemma~\ref{lma:polybounds} to bound the variation of the Jacobian over the cube of radius $\varepsilon$.
 To check the hypotheses of Corollary~\ref{cor:polybounds}, we need to choose $\varepsilon > 0$, the starting point $x_0$, and a matrix $T$ and then compute the operator norms of $T$ and $Df(x_0) \circ T - \id_{\R^n}$.
 We provide input files that specify our choices of $x_0$, presented using rational numbers with denominator $2^{50}$, as well as the constraint function $f$.
 We then compute $T$ as described later in this section.
 Computing operator norms is easy, because the $\ell_\infty\to\ell_\infty$ operator norm of a matrix is just the maximum of the $\ell_1$ norms of its rows.
 (This is one of our primary reasons for choosing the $\ell_\infty$ norm; for many choices of norms, approximating operator norms of matrices is NP-hard \cite{HO}.)
 We always use $\varepsilon = 10^{-9}$, so that the conclusion of Corollary~\ref{cor:polybounds} is that there is an exact solution, each of whose coordinates differs from our starting point by less than $10^{-9}$.
 In other words, the error is less than one nanounit.